Medical Dermatology for skin conditions like eczema

 Cysts and Lipomas

 Epidermal inclusion cysts, pilar cysts, and lipomas are benign growths within or below the skin.
 While these growths do not require treatment since they are benign, they can be surgically removed if they bother the patient.
-It is not recommended to manipulate or drain these on your own as they can become inflamed or infected.
+It is not recommended to manipulate or drain these on your own, as they can become inflamed or infected.

 Dandruff